gwnio/rg-archetype-alexa-aws-lambda/README.md

 * On add trigger, choose **Alexa Skills Kit** and select **Next**
 * On configure function -> basic information - assign a name and for the runtime choose **Java 8**
 * On configure function -> Lambda function code - for the code, upload {rg-archetype-alexa-aws-lambda home}\target\rg-archetype-alexa-aws-lambda-1.0.jar
-* On configure function -> Lambda function handler and role - for the handler enter **main.java.MainSpeechletRequestStreamHandler**.
+* On configure function -> Lambda function handler and role - for the handler enter **org.rg.archetype.lambda.alexa.MainSpeechletRequestStreamHandler**.
 Note, if you had your java source code in a subpackage called, let's say, helloworld.
 You would need to specifiy that in the path i.e. **main.java.helloworld.MainSpeechletRequestStreamHandler**
 * On configure function -> Lambda function handler and role - for role, select **Create a custom role**, for IAM Role select **lambda_basic_excution** and choose **Allow**
 * On configure function -> Lambda function handler and role - for existing role, select **lambda_basic_excution**
 * Click **Next**